Akshay-E/Gbins/README.md

 # Gbins
 Program for GUPPI raw broadband injections.
 Injecting natural and artificial broad band signals both at the raw volatge and intensity domain is possible.

 Considering the ISM as a cold ionised plasma the effect of ISM on pulsed signal can be modeled as the convolution of the signal with the impulse response of ISM.
-This introduces the frequecny dependent time delay over the observed bandwidth(dispersion).
+This introduces the frequency dependent time delay over the observed bandwidth(dispersion).

 ## Workflow
 ![Workflow of the broadband injection pipeline](https://github.com/Akshay-E/G_BINS/blob/main/images/bb_inj.png)